The 9 Best Messaging Apps for Customer Service

 Customers can just send their question and get a notification when the answer is there.
 Unlike email and phone, for example, messaging support is fully in line with their day-to-day habits.

 Besides a handful of heavy hitters, there's a wide range of niche players that rule in specific geographical areas, use cases, and/or age groups.
-Let’s go over the nine most interesting messaging apps that lend themselves for customer service.
+Let’s go over the nine most interesting messaging apps that lend themselves to customer service.

 1Facebook Messenger – From social network to 1:1 support